Nacha Guevara: Biography

 She continued a successful career in Mexico, Cuba and Spain with performances in New York City, Chicago and Havana too, before returning to Argentina.

 Nacha Guevara has acted in numerous Argentine films, as well as on Broadway.
 However, she is best known for her extensive musical career, which has been realized throughout the world and over several decades.

 After the end of the Argentine dictatorship she came back to her native country in 1984.
-In 1986, she starred in Pedro Orgambide's Eva, an Argentine answer to the musical Evita by Andrew Lloyd Webber.
-The show was redone for a bigger version in 2008 and renamed Eva, the great Argentinean musical.
+In 1986, she starred in Pedro Orgambide's Eva, the great Argentinian musical, an Argentinian answer to the musical Evita by Andrew Lloyd Webber.
+The show was redone for a bigger version in 2008.

 In the last decades she won recognition as an actress, participating in movies and TV shows such as Alas, Poder y Pasión ("Wings, Power and Passion") and films as El Lado Oscuro del Corazón ("The Dark Side of the Heart") and its sequel, where she plays Death, a symbolic character who is in love with the hero and harasses him, trying to take him to the other side.

 On June 1, 2004, the newspapers announced Nacha's appointment as executive director of the Fondo Nacional de las Artes, a position that did not exist in the Fund's organizational chart.
 Despite this, on August 11 she resigned from the position she had not yet assumed due to the lack of budget to finance the salary of the future executive director.

 Ahead of the June 2009 legislative elections, Guevara has supported the ruling Front for Victory party of President Cristina Fernández de Kirchner as a National Deputy for Buenos Aires Province, on the list headed by former President Néstor Kirchner.